jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

   - :ref:`make a directory for the project<how to make a directory for the project on Windows without WSL>`
   - :ref:`change directory to the project<how to change directory to the project on Windows without WSL>`
   - :ref:`make a directory for the source code<how to make a directory for the source code on Windows without WSL>`
-  - :ref:`make a Python file to hold the source code in the 'src' folder<how to make an empty file on Windows without WSL>`
+  - :ref:`make a Python file to hold the source code in the 'src' folder<how to make an empty file on Windows without Windows Subsystem for Linux>`
   - :ref:`make a directory for the tests<how to make a directory for the tests on Windows without WSL>`
   - :ref:`make the 'tests' folder a Python package<how to make the tests a Python package on Windows without WSL>`
   - :ref:`make a Python file to hold the tests in the 'tests' folder on Windows without WSL<how to make make a Python file to hold the tests in the 'tests' folder on Windows without WSL>`